 Makepung Lampit Race

-Different from the regular Makepung Race, Makepung Lampit is held in wetlands, where a pair of buffalos pulls the Lampit, or the wooden board, on muddy terrestrial.
-Inspired by the Balinese agriculture culture, Makepung Lampit signifies the gotong royong culture, where everyone is helping each other.
+Different from the regular Makepung Race, Makepung Lampit is held in wetlands, where a pair of buffaloes pulls the Lampit, or the wooden board, on muddy terrain.
+Inspired by the Balinese agricultural culture, Makepung Lampit signifies the gotong royong culture, where everyone helps each other.
 In the villages, everyone is helping with the land levelling process to prepare for the harvesting season.
 This tradition initiates Makepung Lampit.

 Denpasar Festival